 Gap Inc. is a leading global apparel retail company.
-We offer apparel, accessories, and personal care products for men, women, and children under the Gap, Banana Republic, Old Navy, Piperlime, Athleta, and Intermix brands.
+We offer apparel, accessories, and personal care products for men, women, and children under the Gap, Banana Republic, Old Navy, Athleta, and Intermix brands.
 Our portfolio of distinct brands across multiple channels and geographies gives us a competitive advantage in the global retail marketplace.
-In January 2015, we announced our decision to close the Piperlime brand.
-We expect to close the online platform and the store in New York by the end of the first half of fiscal 2015.

-Gap Inc. has Company-operated stores in the United States, Canada, the United Kingdom, France, Ireland, Japan, Italy, China, Hong Kong, and as of March 2014, Taiwan.
+Gap Inc. has Company-operated stores in the United States, Canada, the United Kingdom, France, Ireland, Japan, Italy, China, Hong Kong, Taiwan, and beginning in October 2015, Mexico.
 We also have franchise agreements with unaffiliated franchisees to operate Gap, Banana Republic, and Old Navy stores throughout Asia, Australia, Europe, Latin America, the Middle East, and Africa.
 Under these agreements, third parties operate, or will operate, stores that sell apparel and related products under our brand names.
 Our products are also available to customers online through Company-owned websites and through the use of third parties that provide logistics and fulfillment services.
 Most of the products sold under our brand names are designed by us and manufactured by independent sources.
-We also sell products that are designed and manufactured by branded third parties, especially at our Piperlime and Intermix brands.
+We also sell products that are designed and manufactured by branded third parties, especially at our Intermix brand.

-In addition to operating in the specialty, outlet, online, and franchise channels, Gap Inc. is a leader among apparel retailers in using omni-channel capabilities to bridge the digital world and physical stores, creating world-class shopping experiences regardless of where customers shop.
-The Company's omni-channel services, including order-in-store, reserve-in-store, find-in-store, and ship-from-store, are tailored uniquely across its portfolio of brands.
+In addition to operating in the specialty, outlet, online, and franchise channels, Gap Inc. is a leader among apparel retailers in using omni-channel capabilities to bridge the digital world and physical stores, creating world-class shopping experiences regardless of where or how customers shop.
+The Company's suite of omni-channel services, including order-in-store, reserve-in-store, find-in-store, and ship-from-store, as well as enhanced mobile experiences, are uniquely tailored across its portfolio of brands.

 Gap.
-Gap is one of the world's most iconic apparel and accessories brands anchored in American casual style.
-Founded in San Francisco in 1969, our collections continue to build the foundation of modern wardrobes - all things denim, classic white shirts, and khakis along with must-have trends.
+Gap is one of the world's most iconic apparel and accessories brands anchored in optimistic, casual, American style.
+Founded in San Francisco in 1969, our collections continue to build the foundation of modern wardrobes - all things denim, tees, button-downs, and khakis, along with must-have trends.

-Gap includes apparel and accessories for men and women, GapKids, babyGap, GapMaternity, GapBody, and GapFit collections.
+Gap is designed to build the foundation of modern wardrobes through every stage of life with apparel and accessories for adult men and women under the Gap name, in addition to GapKids, babyGap, GapMaternity, GapBody, and GapFit collections.
 Beginning in 1987 with the opening of our first store outside North America in London, Gap continues to connect with customers around the world through specialty stores, online, and franchise stores.
-Gap also offers a suite of omni-channel services to its customers in the United States.
-In addition, we bring the brand to our value-conscious customers, with exclusively designed collections for Gap Outlet and Gap Factory Stores.
+In addition, we bring the brand to our value-conscious customers, with exclusively designed collections for Gap Outlet and Gap Factory stores and websites.